Arthur Morris/BIRDS AS ART

 What’s Up?

-Today is Monday 10 January 2022.
-The forecast for this morning is for cloudy and still.
-You know where I will be early.
-Wherever you are, and whatever you are doing, I hope that you too have a great day.
-This blog post took about 90 minutes to prepare including the time spent on the four image optimizations and makes 61 consecutive days with a new one.
+Today is Thursday 10 March 2022.
+The forecast is for mostly cloudy with a south wind — not bad for the eagle nest.
+Wherever you are and whatever you are doing, I hope that you too had a great day.
+This blog post took about 90 minutes to prepare (over the course of several days) and makes one day in a row with a new one.

 Brand New and As-Good-As-Ever Bedfords BAA Discount Policy